 Looking for a little retail therapy?
 Your Pass includes exclusive discounts at various shops found in York city centre.
 Or if that is not enough choice, how about using your travel discounts and heading to York Designer Outlet where you can shop at more than 120 famous brand stores.
 This alone makes the pass worth its weight in gold!

 Well, with all that travel and shopping and most importantly sight seeing, you are no doubt feeling a little peckish.
-Fear not, your Pass has you covered once again with discounts at various restaurants and cafés.
+Fear not, your Pass has you covered once again with discounts at various restaurants and cafés for a variety of food and drinks.

 FREE entry to 36 attractions: